dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 If you adapt this technique for your own use, you need to figure out how to deter-

-mine the macro’s progress, which varies depending on your macro.
+mine the macro's progress, which varies depending on your macro.
 Then call the

 UpdateProgress procedure at periodic intervals while your macro is executing.

-This example is available at this book’s website.
+This example is available at this book's website.

 Creating a Modeless Tabbed Dialog Box

 Tabbed dialog boxes are useful because they let you present information in small,

 organized chunks.
-Excel’s Format Cells dialog box (which is displayed when you
+Excel's Format Cells dialog box (which is displayed when you

 right-click a cell and choose Format Cells) is a good example.
 The dialog box in

-this example uses three tabs to help organize some of Excel’s display options.
+this example uses three tabs to help organize some of Excel's display options.

 Creating your own tabbed dialog boxes is relatively easy, thanks to the MultiPage